hyunghunny/CalenLog/README.md

     * description : the detail of a schedule.
     * durationMin : the minimum time (per minutes) of a schedule
     * durationMax : the maximum time (per minutes) of a schedule

+  * REST API is NOT deployed yet.
+It's JUST for your understanding.

 ## Javascript Wrapper API
 * TODO